Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 We use a Minnesota-style prior \citep{doan1984forecasting} for the autoregressive and moving average coefficients, which is a normal prior with diagonal covariance matrix with elements

 All prior means are set to zero.
 The hyper-parameter $\lambda_0$ controls how tightly the coefficient of the first lag is concentrated around 0; we set $\lambda_0=1$.
 Note that the prior variance decreases with increasing lag length $l$, allowing more shrinkage of coefficients corresponding to lags further back in time.
 The hyper-parameter $\theta_0$ accounts for the belief that most of the variation in each variable is accounted for by its own lags and is hence set to a value in the range $[0,1)$.
 We set $\theta_0=0.2$.
 The ratio $\sigma^2_i/\sigma^2_j$ accounts for the difference in the variability of the variables.
-Following standard practice, $\sigma^2_i$ is set to the residual variance computed by fitting a univariate vector AR model to the i$th$ series.

-We parameterise the covariance matrix $\Sigma_{\varepsilon}$ as a Cholesky factor with a logarithm transform on the diagonals and assign independent $\mathcal{N}(0,0.1)$ priors for all elements in this parameterisation.
-We also use a log-transformation for the single $\lambda$ and assign $\mathcal{N}(0,0.1)$.
-Finally, we assign independent priors $d_k \sim \mathcal{N}(0,1)$, for $k=1,\dots, r$.
-We have verified that our results are not much influenced by the choice of prior.
+Following standard practice, $\sigma^2_i$ is set to the residual variance computed by fitting a univariate AR model to the i$th$ series.
+Note, however, that we use the above Minnesota prior on the unrestricted parameters in the \citet{ansley1986note} reparametrization so the prior is acting on (a rescaled version of) the partial autocorrelation matrices instead of the original AR and MA coefficients.
+We parameterise the covariance matrix $\Sigma_{\varepsilon}$ as a Cholesky factor with a logarithm transform on the diagonals and assign independent $N(0,0.1)$ priors for all elements in this parameterisation.
+We also use a log-transformation for the single $\lambda$ and assign $N(0,0.1)$.
+Finally, we assign independent priors $d_k \sim N(0,1)$, for $k=1,\dots, r$.
+We have verified that our results are robust to the choice of prior.